Busy as Wombats Preparing for Winter

 A father and daughter, on a tight time schedule, had braved the open waters of Macquarie Harbour in an open 12-foot tinny, and unfortunately but understandably swamped before getting halfway down its twenty mile length.
 Quick life or death action saved their lives, but instead of turning back, they baled the tinny next to an island then came on, all the way to Sir John Falls, where soaking wet they knocked on our hull in search of the hut.

-While we admire gutsy action, we’re more inclined to encourage well thought out challenges rather than those that could force rescue by third parties.
+While we admire gutsy action, we’re more inclined to encourage well thought out challenges rather than events that can result in a rescue by third parties.
 These two were ever so grateful for our assistance, and returned next morning for more advice, and a few spares to take with them on their quest to visit the Franklin River that requires negotiating several rocky sets of rapids.

 They departed promising to take extra care, and we too went on our quest to examine the partially cleared Goulds track.
 Documented by Parks as the Sir John Falls to Angles Cliff track, historically it was the way to the west from the developed east from 1862, and still in daily use until the area was declared World Heritage in December 1982.
 Tree fall had blocked the first kilometre and a half through what is a spectacular wet rainforest of many rare species that make Tasmania renown for natural beauty.
 These last five summers, Jack and Jude, using only their hands, have cleared this track so that today grammar school children kayaking with their guides, as well as yachties and other visitors can safely behold the natural wonder of this unique part of planet Earth.
 We had planned spending the next two days walking along the once timber-getters shoe-road, where we move aside small fallen branches to ensure visitors would feel safe and comfortable in such a hostile environment.
 It is our hope to win Parks’ approval to establish signage near notable specie, as the most common questions asked are, where’s a “Huon Pine” or what tree is that?